2022/23 Under-19 EURO qualifying round report

 Article summary

-The qualifying round sets the line-up for the elite round draw on 8 December.
+The qualifying round has set the line-up for the elite round draw on 8 December.

 Article top media content